ConGustoAI/chat/README.md

 - Fork the repository on Github.
 - Create a new project, "Deploy from GitHub" and point it to our repository.
-- In settings:
-  - Set the "start command" to `node build`.
 - Set the envorpnment variables in the settings.

-- Set the domain name to your domain,
+- Set the domain name to your domain, make sure it matches the auth callback URL for Google/Github.

+> @xl0 You can also deploy Postgres on Railway, but the management UI is minimal.
+I prefer Supabase or Neon if I have to touch the database.

 ## Deploy to Vercel (Not recommended)